arghpy/convex_layers_GUI/README.md

 - Implementation of an application in which the user can draw points by clicking and compute the convex layers formed around the points

-- Project documentation in the form of a LaTeX file and a .pdf file

 ## Requirements

 Python version 3.10